 - Generating content of the image map by using an optical character recognition algorithm, where the content comprises coordinates used to specify the portion of the image for extraction.

 4) Some specialized HTML tags for specific types of handheld devices might be used to display an image map, such as <PDA>, which could include attributes such as “height” and “width” for display on screens of different sizes for different phones or PDAs.

 5) Looking at the HTML for the image map, including coordinates (positions) within the images in area elements, like the following, where the linked to documents can be associated with the images that are mapped out:

 <MAP name="map1"> <AREA href="guide.html" alt="Access Guide" shape="rect" coords="0,0,118,28"> <AREA href="search.html" alt="Search" shape="rect" coords="184,0,276,28"> <AREA href="shortcut.html" alt="Go" shape="circle" coords="184,200,60"> <AREA href="top10.html" alt="Top Ten" shape="poly" coords="276,0,276,28,100,200,50,50,276,0"> </MAP>

 This system attempts to associate parts of an image map with links contained within the map, even if it means breaking the image up into parts, cropping some of those parts, and possibly using both facial recognition software and optical character recognition software for text displayed within the image.

 Being able to continue to use an image map as part of the navigational system that shows on a handheld may be the best way to provide a good user experience to someone viewing a web page through a phone or PDA.

-While this patent application applies to pages which use image maps as navigation, when trying to take a web page and present it to someone on a handheld device, it may point to some useful image processing techniques that could be implimented in other ways in the future.
+While this image processing patent application applies to pages which use image maps as navigation, when trying to take a web page and present it to someone on a handheld device, it may point to some useful image processing techniques that could be implemented in other ways in the future.